Stem Cells Lynchburg, VA

 Is one tooth enough or should I try to bank as many teeth as I can as the opportunities arise.
 I banked deciduous teeth, should I bank third molars?

-Diseases of different severity or tissue defects of different size will undoubtedly require different amounts of stem cells to heal.
+Diseases of different severity or tissue defects of different sizes will undoubtedly require different amounts of stem cells to heal.
 Conceptually, the more teeth are banked, the greater the potential for sufficient stem cells to treat various diseases.